 Dr. Maggi A. Price is a Postdoctoral Research Fellow in the Department of Psychology at Harvard University, where she is receiving advanced training in research on psychotherapy effectiveness and implementation with children and adolescents.
 Under the mentorship of Dr. John Weisz at the Laboratory for Youth Mental Health, she is the Project Director of the CARES (Counseling for Academic Resilience in Every Student) Study.
 Dr. Price earned her undergraduate degree in psychology and sociology from the University of Oregon, her master’s degree in counseling psychology from the University of Hawaii, Hilo and her Ph.D. in Counseling Psychology from Boston College.
+In July 2020, she will join the Boston College School of Social Work as an assistant professor.

 Research and Scholarship The overall objective of Dr. Price's research program is to develop empirically-grounded techniques for adapting real-world clinical practice to better serve stigmatized youth and families.
 Over the past decade, she has led or contributed to studies on the effects and treatment on trauma-related outcomes in diverse youth.
 Her early research focused on trauma-related psychopathology and treatment, with emphases on abuse and neglect.
 Dr. Price’s recent work examines the effects of stigma-based adversity, including discrimination and identity-based bullying (i.e., stigma-based bullying, bias-based bullying) on youth mental health.
 Additionally, Dr. Price is involved in scholarly and policy projects focused on improving care for gender diverse people.
 She has published empirical and review papers on these topics that can be accessed on her ResearchGate page.
 Dr. Price's contributions to research in stigma and diversity were highlighted in awards given at the Journal of Clinical Child and Adolescent Psychology (JCCAP) Future Directions Forum and the American Pschological Association (APA) Convention.